-Our lead product candidate recently completed Phase 2a and Phase 2b proof-of-concept clinical trials in the United Kingdom ("U.K.") and the Netherlands for earlystage Dupuytren's Contracture, a condition that affects the development of fibrous connective tissue in the palm of the hand.
+Our lead product candidate under the anti-TNF platform completed Phase 2a and Phase 2b proof-of-concept clinical trials in the United Kingdom ("U.K.") and the Netherlands for early-stage Dupuytren's Contracture, a condition that affects the development of fibrous connective tissue in the palm of the hand.

 Currently, we are planning or conducting clinical trials only for certain indications under the anti-TNF platform, such as a planned Phase 2 trial for post-operative cognitive decline as well as a planned Phase 2 trial for frozen shoulder.
-The Company was recruiting patients for a feasibility trial for frozen shoulder, for which we have ended such recruitment at nine patients, due to a regulatory request in the UK to end slow recruiting trials.
+We previously recruited patients for a feasibility trial for frozen shoulder, for which we have ended such recruitment at nine patients, due to a regulatory request in the U.K. to end slow recruiting trials.
 The result of the closure of the trial means that another trial will likely need to be undertaken in the future to recruit additional participants.

-Of our three product development platforms, only one, the SCAs platform, involves products that are related to cannabidiol (CBD) (and not to cannabis or tetrahydrocannabinol (THC)), and no clinical trials for indications or products under the SCAs platform are currently being conducted in the United States or abroad.
-We are currently undertaking preclinical research and development activities for the SCA and the α 7nAChR platforms.
+We were recently granted an allowance of claims for a U.S. patent with respect to the use of adalimumab for early-stage Dupuytren's disease which, if granted, would have a term that expires no earlier than in 2037.
+Of our three product development platforms, only one, the SCAs platform, involves products that are related to cannabidol (CBD) (and not to cannabis or tetrahydrocannabinol (THC)), and no clinical trials for indications or products under the SCAs platform are currently being conducted in the United States or abroad.
+We are currently undertaking preclinical research and development activities for the SCA platform.
+Due to restrictions in the Company's resources, the Company has not made progress in the $\alpha$ 7nAChR platform and has suspended further research and development activity in the meantime.